Conclave: How does the secret election to choose the next Pope work?

 Officially candidates for pope need only be male and Catholic, although in reality Pontiffs have only ever been chosen from the ranks of cardinals for centuries.

-There’s no age limit on who can become pope, but Francis was 76 when he took up the position, and held it until is death aged 88.
+There’s no age limit on who can become pope, but Francis was 76 when he took up the position, and held it until his death, aged 88.

 Benedict before him was 78, and was pope for only eight years before his surprise retirement aged 85.